Glaciology and Climate Change

 The 'Frozen planet'.
 (Left) Scientists take a break on a traverse from Siple Dome to Kamb Ice Stream, Antarctica (Photo: Poul Christoffersen), (Right) Looking into the void: scientists explore a drained lake on the Greenland Ice Sheet (Photo: Ian Willis)

 Cryospheric regions act as barometers of global change and help us to study the processes of climate change in different ways.
-Examples of current research within this group includes (i) the formation of meltwater lakes on the Greenland Ice Sheet and their connection to the basal water system; (ii) form and flow of glaciers within Arctic ice caps and the Greenland Ice Sheet; (iii) subglacial processes beneath Antarctic ice streams; (iv) hydrological effects of permafrost thaw in Alaska; and (v) vegetation change in the Eurasian Arctic.
+Examples of current research being undertaken includes (i) the formation of meltwater lakes on the Greenland Ice Sheet and their connection to the basal water system; (ii) form and flow of glaciers within Arctic ice caps and the Greenland Ice Sheet; (iii) subglacial processes beneath Antarctic ice streams; (iv) hydrological effects of permafrost thaw in Alaska; and (v) vegetation change in the Eurasian Arctic.

 To assess the state of the cryosphere and how it changes with time, we use a combination of fieldwork, satellite remote sensing techniques and computer simulations.
 We have detected and documented important aspects of the dramatic change taking place in the cryosphere; from the hydrology of former ice sheets to the hydrology of modern ice sheets; and from widespread glacier acceleration in Greenland to the curious stagnation of a large ice stream in Antarctica.
 Together, these studies have contributed greatly towards our understanding of global climate change.

-Examples of current research projects can be found in the Project Index.
+Examples of current research projects can be found in the project index.

-The work of the Glaciology group is currently supported by a series of research grants.
+Work is currently supported by a series of research grants.